EduardoMontanha/eduardomontanha.github.io/tnt-automation/pr/good-practice.md

 # Code Good Practices
-Here you can find the code best practices for automation tests.
+Here you can find the best practices for our automation tests.

 ## Indent
 Use 4 spaces for indentation